 Information describing the TOEFL and IELTS exams: who needs to take them, minimum scores, registration, etc.

-English language and acculturation training is available to incoming international students during the summer, through a collaborative effort of the Center for Language Studies (CLS) and the Graduate School.
-Ongoing English training is available during the academic year, as well.
+English language training is available to incoming international students during the academic year, through a collaborative effort of the Center for Language Studies (CLS) and the Graduate School.